 Tools like Google PageSpeed Insights can be highly beneficial to achieve this goal.

-They allow you to quickly and easily identify any resources causing a render-blocking issue on your website so that you can tackle these issues before they become a bigger problem.
+They allow you to quickly and easily identify any resources causing a render-blocking resources issue on your website so that you can tackle these issues before they become a bigger problem.

 With fewer render-blocking elements, your site will perform faster, leading to a better user experience.